Provoo/decision-trees-python/README.md

-# decision-trees-python lab collage test
+# decision-trees-python lab collage labs
 Implementation of a decision tree in pure python